The lookahead implementation in opensmt is now in the master branch of the opensmt git. To compile opensmt2, do

-OpenSMT supports an experimental feature called lookahead-splitting for constructing partitions that can be solved independetly to decide the satisfiability of an input instance.
-For the moment the feature is not yet integrated to the main branch, but instead lies in a branch called satsolver-reorg.
+OpenSMT supports an experimental feature called lookahead-splitting for constructing partitions that can be solved independently to decide the satisfiability of an input instance.
+For the moment the feature is not yet integrated into the main branch, but instead lies in a branch called satsolver-reorg.

 To experiment with the code, please fetch the opensmt repository and switch to the correct branch before compiling: